We currently have an exciting range of vacancies available for newly qualifying nurses across various services within NLFT.

 * Assessment, formulation, planning, implementation and evaluation of client care that is based on therapeutic engagement, coproduction, best practice

-* An ongoing commitment to responsive, safe and high standard of nursing care
+* An ongoing commitment to responsive, safe and high standard of nursing care.

 * Effective partnership working with services users, carers, the multidisciplinary team and a range of external agencies

-* A commitment to continuous professional development
+* A commitment to continuous professional development.

 North London NHS Foundation Trust (NLFT) is committed to improving mental health care across North London to deliver excellent services to our local people.

-Our Five-Year Strategy
+Our Five-Year Strategy:

 * We will provide consistently high-quality care closer to home.

-* With our partners in North London and each borough, we will ensure equity of outcome for all.
+* With our partners in North London and each borough we will ensure equity of outcome for all.

-* We will offer great places to work, providing staff with a supportive environment to deliver outstanding care.
+* We will offer great places to work, providing staff with supportive environment to deliver outstanding care.

 * We will be more effective as an organisation by pioneering research, quality improvement and technology.